Earnings Intelligence Platform

 Position-Bias Debiasing

-Each matchup runs in both orderings — only unanimous results count, eliminating the systematic LLM bias toward whichever excerpt appears first.
+Every matchup runs in both orderings and only unanimous outcomes count, reducing the systematic bias toward the first item shown.

 Conservative Scoring